- Discussion of Electronic Ignition

 The carbon conductor in the non-metallic leads will produce less radio interference and won't corrode like metallic leads.
 Electrically, if you've got 37000 volts available, the ignition system can't tell the difference between metallic & non-metallic leads.

 We recommend NGK spark plugs, gapped to 0.040 inch.
 (See our Tune-Up Procedures for more detail regarding spark plug removal and reinstallation.
+B5HS plugs for the "short thread" cylinder heads, and B5ES for the extended reach cylinder heads work very well.
+These are stock copper-core and steel spark plugs - save the Platinum and other "special" spark plugs for engines designed to use them.

 Note from Bob Hoover -- The CDI module doesn't claim to be anything special, just a good basic ignition system.
 If all you want is a good, reliable ride, it's the best idea since beer in cans.
 It will save you money, help clean up the environment and make your car run better, all at the same time.

 Rob wrote regarding the CDI system - The CDI ignition kit DOES help with cold starts and produces fractionally better fuel economy.
 The plugs DO last longer too.
-The one I built many years ago worked well with the standard plug wires, but I suppose the more modern ones would need better wires for the higher voltages they generate.
+The CDI kit I built many years ago worked well with the standard plug wires, but I suppose the more modern ones would need better wires for the higher voltages they generate.

 A Bob Hoover Sermonette on CDI Systems